 However, before choosing a web wallet, it’s important to be aware of the security risks associated with online wallets.
 If you have a large balance you want to store, keeping your XLM in an offline wallet is widely seen as a safer choice.

 Top tips for securely storing your XLM

 Want to know how to keep your XLM holdings as safe as possible?
 Keep the following tips in mind:

 - Consider cold storage.
 If you’re looking for the most secure way to store XLM, you may want to consider storing your Stellar Lumens offline in a hardware or paper wallet.
-This may especially be worth considering if you have a large XLM balance.
+This may be especially worth considering if you have a large XLM balance.

 - Secure your device.
 Make sure you have the latest antivirus and anti-malware software installed on your computer or smartphone, and remember to always use strong passwords when setting up wallets.

 - Research wallets.
 The final tip to remember is to thoroughly research any wallet before deciding to use it.
-This will allow you to gain a clearer picture of its pros and cons, as well as the level of security it provides.
+This will allow you to gain a clearer picture of its pros and cons as well as the level of security it provides.